BBaysinger/bb-portfolio/docs/private-content-workflow.md

   `PORTFOLIO_CONTENT_DIR=../cms-content-variants/example-cms-content-variant`
 - `ALLOW_DEV_WRITE=true npm run content:migrate -- --source local --target dev`
 - `ALLOW_PROD_WRITE=true npm run content:migrate -- --source dev --target prod --confirm-prod-write`
-- `npm run content:pull:prod:content-dir`
+- `PORTFOLIO_CONTENT_DIR=../cms-snapshots/_prod-compare npm run content:pull:prod:content-dir`
-- `npm run content:pull:prod:content-dir:dry`
+- `PORTFOLIO_CONTENT_DIR=../cms-snapshots/_prod-compare npm run content:pull:prod:content-dir:dry`
 - The pull/import commands use the content root from `.env.local` by default.
 - `content:migrate` does not use the configured content root; it stages internally and applies directly to the target environment.
+- `pull-local` may write to the canonical configured content root. `pull-dev` and `pull-prod` require an explicit `PORTFOLIO_CONTENT_DIR` override and refuse to overwrite the canonical configured root.
 - Any target of `dev` requires `ALLOW_DEV_WRITE=true` before it will write into the dev environment.
 - Any target of `prod` requires `ALLOW_PROD_WRITE=true`; that env var satisfies the write guard, but aggregate migrations and prod imports still require a separate production confirmation step.